 Drag-and-drop editor with pre-designed templates.
 Everyone likes a shortcut, so ThriveCart provides you with a number of proven checkout templates and high-converting sales funnels.
 You can easily customize the templates to get the look you want using the in-built editor.

 Create upsells and bump offers.
-The checkout process is the perfect time to serve your customer with one-click upsells.
+After the customer has included their payment method and checked out is the perfect time to serve your customer with one-click upsells.
 ThriveCart has options for increasing your average order value using a range of profit-boosting options.

 Integrate with the tools you use.
 You’ll likely want your shopping cart to integrate with other software that you use.
 ThriveCart integrates with numerous autoresponders, membership platforms, and also with Zapier so you can create your own.

 SamCart launched a couple of years before ThriveCart in 2014.
 Since then, they have processed sales for 9.7 million products valued at over $1.8 Billion.
 Like ThriveCart, they provide a service for online marketers to sell physical and digital products directly to consumers.

 SamCart’s founder, Brian Moran, decided to create the tool when he was not satisfied with the checkout tools available on the market.
 Brian has also popularized the concept of the 1-page funnel with SamCart.